From 1840 to 2011

 Through the centuries Royal wedding dresses have been used to promote British industry, unite the nation after conflict, steer public perception and express personal joy.
 The Brides have dictated wedding fashions, shaped traditions and launched or cemented the careers of many designers.

-For our list we have chosen the top eight notable Royal wedding dresses and considered what the Royal couples were hoping to express through the chosen designs.
+For our list we have chosen the top nine notable Royal wedding dresses and considered what the Royal couples were hoping to express through the chosen designs.
 With the ever changing fashions and the evolving historical contexts, there’s been plenty to say.

 February 10, 1840, St James Palace.
 Designer: William Dyce and Mary Bettans (dressmaker)